-The Hotel Rottnest Port to Pub swim pays tribute to the first ever crossings of the Rottnest Channel.
+The Channel 7 Port to Pub with Hotel Rottnest swim pays tribute to the first ever crossings of the Rottnest Channel.
 Port to Pub's inaugural year - 2016 - marked the 60th anniversary of those crossings.

 In 1956, German immigrant Gerd von Dincklage-Schulenburg became the first person to successfully swim across the Rottnest Channel.
 Mr von Dincklage-Schulenburg had been a successful spear fisherman and diver in Sri Lanka and had come to Perth in 1955 hoping to secure similar work.
 He was befriended by journalist, the late Hugh Schmidt.
 One version of the story describes a conversation at Rottnest’s Quokka Arms pub between von Dincklage-Schulenburg and Schmidt in 1956 where von Dincklage-Schulenburg boasted that he’d be able to swim from the Quokka Arms back to the mainland.
 A few days later, Schmidt had organised a support crew to accompany von Dincklage-Schulenburg from the mainland to Rottnest.
 Despite warnings of the dangers of sharks, strong winds, tides and water temperature, on 24 January 1956, von Dincklage-Schulenburg set off for Rottnest from North Fremantle’s North Mole.

 Well known launch, Hiawatha, accompanied this swim, filled with leading members of the media and the Western Australian Amateur Swimming Association (WAASA).
 Von Dincklage-Schulenburg completed the 12 mile swim in 9 hours 45 minutes and was greeted by 200 people who gathered at the Natural Jetty to watch him finish.